gosuri/gosuri.github.io/_posts/2015-12-04-go-proverbs-illustrated.md

 ### Make the zero value useful

-Zero values can greatly simply the API.
+Zero values can greatly simplify the API.
 For example when using bytes.Buffer, the user just can declare and use it with out initialization ([play](http://play.golang.org/p/gJfh6XYSV8)).

 {% highlight go %}
 var buf bytes.Buffer